elouannd/context-image-generation/README.md

 | Include Descriptions | Add character descriptions to the prompt |
 | System Instruction | Customize instructions for the image model |

+## To-Do
+[ ] Add Support for other Image generation services like Z-ai and Flux

 ## License

 This project is released into the public domain under [The Unlicense](LICENSE).
 You are free to use, modify, and distribute this code for any purpose, with or without attribution.